- 44 Years experience as a patient

 Over the 25 years that have followed since my transplant I have managed to do so much, thanks to my amazing donor.
 The staff at the Royal London Hospital & St Helier who mean so much to me.
 Here is a small glimpse at just some of what I have managed to do because or Organ Donation.

-Hope you enjoyed Stuarts story.
-If you are a kidney patient, carer or family member, then Stuart is happy to help where he can.
-You can use the contact page or connect on social media, using the links below Stuart’s picture at the top.
+Hope you enjoyed Stuart’s story.
+If you are a kidney patient, carer or family member, then you can also have a page like Stuart.
+You can use the contact page for more information.